 For me, the astonishingly sweet Barbara Tyson, the crazily comedic Gailard Sartain & Bill Byrge, the nice ogre Randall 'Tex' Cobb, the ultra serious Charles Napier, along with the iconic Varney made it to immortality even if they didn't do anything but this movie.
 Long story short, this is entertainment, ladies and gentlemen.
 So why I rated it 9 out 10, not 10 out 10?
 I'll tell you:

 Why Lyle, the huge prison inmate, got sympathized with the lead?
 The script just forgot answering that.
 I believe if Ernest dealt with him in a surprisingly friendly way, unlike Mr. Nash's cruel way, offering him his own food for instance at one moment or something like that, it could have been valid to have him as an ally afterwards.
 Chuck and Bobby security inventions weren't all utilized in the climactic sequence, and ended up as brief chuckles.
+I don't like Auntie Nelda, the matter of a man dressing as a woman, or vice versa, doesn't please me.
 Why Charlotte went to the bank in the end?
 It was bluntly fabricated so she could be there while the heist anyway.
 By the way, it took her forever to get to her car after running away from Nash's flirting!
 And the end scene was too swift to unsatisfying degree; I knew lately that there was an extra scene, with Ernest having a desk job in the bank finally as a reward, however it got deleted, foolishly I suppose!

 But despite that script's few shortcomings, this is a gorgeous time from start to finish.
 Slapstick was never droll like that unless in numbered cartoons.
 The fact of "The reviews for the movie were universally negative" is additional laugh that this movie gifts to us, since it will live long, and these very reviews will be universally forgettable.
 The thing is in our violent, sick and inhuman not world, but movies and TV shows, we need more Ernest in our lives, and more of this kind of entertainment.
 It's where the childhood rules, and when we forgot childhood, all what we have is monstrosity.
 Just compare Ernest Goes to Jail from 1990 to any of the psychopathic comedies of today's cinema and TV to know clearly that Ernest is killed, and Mr. Nash is free, victorious and multiplex!